Vermont Bed and Breakfast

 as a present for his bride, Lizzie.
 He lived there until his death in the 1930's.

-Today the governor's home is a bed and breakfast inn -- a stylish, romantic Victorian country house with eight guest rooms,
+The governor's home was a bed and breakfast inn -- a stylish, romantic Victorian country house with eight guest rooms,

 each with its own antiques.
 All guest rooms have private baths.